Roundabout project at Manuel T. Freitas Parkway/US-101 interchange

 Project Schedule

-The project is scheduled to conclude in the winter of 2025.
+The project is scheduled to conclude in the summer/fall of 2026.

-The project will be worked on in seven stages and is expected to last about 5 ½ months.
+The project will be worked on in seven stages.

 Roundabouts